Ransomware attacks are on the rise in Australia. Learn how to protect yourself against it and secure your devices.

 If any of these things happen to you, check with your friends and colleagues first to see if they made any changes.

-We and the ACSC recommend you do not pay the ransom.
+We and the ACSC recommend that if you do experience a Ransomware attack, that you should not pay the ransom.
 There is no guarantee paying the ransom will fix your devices.
 It can also make you vulnerable to future attacks.
 Instead, restore your files from backup and seek advice.

-For this reason, it is vital to back up your data and put effective cyber security practices in place.
+It is vital to back up your data and implement effective cyber security practices.

 Act now, stay secure.